Ernestine Rose: Abolitionist, atheist, feminist, suffragist

-Rose also attended and spoke at numerous conferences and conventions, including, but not limited to the First National Convention of Infidels, the Hartford Bible Convention, the Women's Rights Convention in the Tabernacle, New York City, the tenth national convention of the National Women's Rights Convention in Cooper Institute, New York City, the State Women's Rights Convention in Albany, New York, and the Equal Rights Association meeting in which there was a schism.
+Rose also attended and spoke at numerous conferences and conventions, including, but not limited to the first National Women's Rights Convention in Worcester, Massachusetts, on October 23–24, 1850, First National Convention of Infidels, the Hartford Bible Convention, the Women's Rights Convention in the Tabernacle, New York City, the tenth national convention of the National Women's Rights Convention in Cooper Institute, New York City, the State Women's Rights Convention in Albany, New York, and the Equal Rights Association meeting in which there was a schism.

 Rose was elected president of the National Women's Rights Convention in October, 1854, in spite of objections that she was an atheist.
 Her election was heavily supported by Susan B. Anthony, who declared that "every religion – or none – should have an equal right on the platform."

 Although she never seemed to attach great importance to her Jewish background, in 1863 Rose had a published debate with Horace Seaver, the abolitionist editor of the Boston Investigator, whom she accused of being antisemitic.

 In 1869, she successfully lobbied for legislation in New York that allowed married women to retain their own property and have equal guardianship of children.

 In her later years, after a six-month trip to Europe, she attempted to stay away from platforms and controversy.
 However, within 6 months, she made the closing address at the nationwide Women's Rights Convention.
 Her health once again took a downward turn, and on June 8, 1869, she and her husband set sail for England.
 Susan B. Anthony arranged a farewell party for them, and the couple received many gifts from friends and admirers, including a substantial amount of money.

 After 1873, her health improved, and she began to advocate women's suffrage in England, even attending the Conference of the Woman's Suffrage Movement in London and speaking in Edinburgh, Scotland at a large public meeting in favor of woman's suffrage.
 She died in Brighton, England, in 1892 and was buried at Highgate Cemetery.